-Due to its climatic features and the rivers proximity, the plan provides several measures to prevent the predictable floods.
-This situation must yet be fully studied. - The creation of retention basins - The protection of the margins natural vegetation - The protection of the watercourses adjacent areas - A barrage construction - The construction of a canal to divert the excess water
+- The creation of retention basins - The protection of the margins natural vegetation - The protection of the watercourses adjacent areas - A barrage construction - The construction of a canal to divert the excess water

 These are the main features we have conceived for the future Equatorial-Guinea capital city.
 A place that protects the surrounding nature (the river, the watercourses and the existing vegetation), where public facilities are sophisticated and the concern with the environment real.
 This will promote Djibloho as a modern city, a new attraction for the population due to its ecological structure and capacity to achieve a sustainable way of living that will make all the country proud.